Dyspnoea is a subjective symptom relating to breathing discomfort or shortness of breath. There may be a psychosocial component to dyspnoea.

-For the specific management of someone with anxiety associated with dyspnoea, refer to Anxiety.
-For support with switching between opioids, refer to Opioids: Switching between Formulations.
+For the specific management of someone with anxiety associated with dyspnoea, refer to anxiety.

-- Dyspnoea is a common symptom in dying patients without always having a specific cause
+- Dyspnoea is a common symptom in a dying person without always having a specific cause.

-- Consider trialling a fan, which has been shown to help some patients with dyspnoea
+- Consider trialling a fan, which has been shown to help some people with dyspnoea.